 --Nandita's father, Massachusetts

-3rd Annual Pompe Disease Social and Patient Meeting
+Save the Date: 5th Annual Late-Onset Pompe Disease Patient Meeting

-The Duke Pompe Disease Clinical and Research Program at Duke University Medical Center, in partnership with the United Pompe Foundation, hosted the 3rd Annual Late-Onset Pompe Disease (LOPD) Patient Meeting, April 11-12, 2014.
-The meeting was supported by educational grants from Genzyme Corp., BioMarin Pharmaceutical, Inc. and Amicus Therapeutics.
-Our meeting continues to grow, as we hosted 30 patients with LOPD along with their 40 family members and friends.
-We look forward to next year's 4th Annual LOPD Patient Meeting on April 10 and 11, 2015.
+The Duke Pompe Disease Clinical and Research Program at Duke University Medical Center, in partnership with the United Pompe Foundation, plans to host the 5th Annual Late-Onset Pompe Disease (LOPD) Patient Meeting, April 29-30, 2016.
+The meeting is supported by educational grants from Genzyme Corp., BioMarin Pharmaceutical, Inc. and Amicus therapeutics.

 - The new era of Pompe disease: Advances in the detection, understanding of phenotypic spectrum, pathophysiology and management [PDF, 277KB]

 - Generating color-coded anatomic muscle maps for correlation of quantitative MRI analysis with clinical examination in neuromuscular disorders [PDF, 623KB]

 - Oropharyngeal dysphagia may occur in late-onset Pompe disease, implicating bulbar muscle involvement [PDF, 149KB]

 - The impact of antibodies in late-onset Pompe disease: A case series and literature review [PDF, 823KB]

 Medical Genetics Team